 The Deeper Sleep state is similar to the Deep Sleep state but further reduces core voltage levels.
 One of the potential lower core voltage levels is achieved by entering the base Deeper Sleep state.
 The Deeper Sleep state is entered through assertion of the DPRSTP# pin while in the Deep Sleep state.
-The following lower core voltage level is achieved by entering the Intel Enhanced Deeper Sleep state, which is a sub-state of the Deeper Sleep state.
-Intel Enhanced Deeper Sleep state is entered through assertion of the DPRSTP# pin while in the Deep Sleep only when the L2 cache has been completely shut down.
-Refer to Section 2.1.2.6.1 and Section 2.1.2.6.3 for further details on reducing the L2 cache and entering the Intel Enhanced Deeper Sleep state.

 In response to entering Deeper Sleep, the processor drives the VID code corresponding to the Deeper Sleep core voltage on the VID[6:0] pins.
-Refer to the platform design guides for further details.

-Exit from Deeper Sleep or the Intel Enhanced Deeper Sleep state is initiated by DPRSTP# deassertion when either core requests a core state other than C4 or either core requests a processor performance state other than the lowest operating point.
+Exit from Deeper Sleep state is initiated by DPRSTP# deassertion when either core requests a core state other than C4 or either core requests a processor performance state other than the lowest operating point.